coder/docs/admin/satellites/global-access-url.md

 ---
-title: Proximity-based configuration
+title: Global access URL configuration
 description: |
-  Learn how to configure your primary and satellite deployments so that they share a hostname using geo DNS or anycast.
+  Learn how to configure your primary and satellite deployments so that they share an access URL.
 state: alpha
 ---